LGBTQ+ Sex Education: Equal and Inclusive Sex Education for All

 Including LGBTQ+ youth in sex education classes benefits all students

-Sex education that includes everyone affirms LGBTQ+ youth, normalizes different identities, and teaches cis and straight students to interact respectfully with queer people.
+Sex education that includes everyone affirms LGBTQ+ youth, normalizes different identities.
+And teaches cis and straight students to interact respectfully with queer people.
 Inclusive sex education and honest conversations about sex and gender can help people come to terms with their own identities and decrease harmful stereotypes.

 Incorporating a comprehensive sex education teaches all students about consent and how to navigate difficult and awkward conversations regarding sex.
 Learning about consent, boundaries, and safe sex is essential for all students, regardless of their sexuality or gender.